-Participants in this workshop will learn the basic tools and strategies of mixing music live.
+Participants in this workshop will learn the basic tools and strategies of mixing music live using Dj equipment and software.
 We will discuss foundational elements of music such as tempo, meter, rhythm structure, as well as concepts of musical narrative and sonic affect as deployed by the dj.

 This workshop will introduce participants to the techniques and concepts of dance music production....i.e. making funky beats!
 Participants will learn the functionalities of music production software(Ableton Live) and hardware(Ableton Push controller) through guided lessons and hands-on experimentation.

 1/ History of Rhythm Science

 This teach-in focuses on the origins, directions, and meanings of Black-Atlantic, Afro-diasporic, and Afro-futurist music, covering 500 years of rhythm science history from the trans-Atlantic slave trade down to our current globally networked echo-chamber of a world.
 We'll survey the spread of rhythm science throughout the world, and try to give context to our work and experiences as producers, listeners, and participants of global dance music culture.

 2/ Chop it Up: The History & Meaning of the Remix

 This workshop dives into the history and meaning behind one of the foundational techniques of modern music making and artistic practice...the Remix.
 Participants will learn about the history and development of this artistic technique, discuss its influence on global culture, and see a short demonstration of remix techniques used in music production.